 Ground Disturbance Permit Support

-The permitting process and Safe Work Permit are the first step of safe work practices whether the job site is in a chemical facility, refinery, or a commercial area.
+The permitting process and Safe Work Permit are the first steps of safe work practices, whether the job site is in a chemical facility, refinery, or a commercial area.
 Every work permit starts with a Job Safety and Hazard Assessment, especially a ground disturbance or excavation permit.

-Prior to an excavation the ground should and must be assessed for unknown utilities or buried obstructions that essentially could pose hazard to the work process.
-This is part of the due diligence that every permit writer or area owner should require from contractors or plant employees in order to issue a Safe Work Permit for the job site thus let the work started.
+Prior to an excavation, the ground should and must be assessed for unknown utilities or buried obstructions that could pose hazards to the work process.
+This is part of the due diligence that every permit writer or area owner should require from contractors or plant employees in order to issue a Safe Work Permit for the job site, thus allowing work to begin.

 One of the most effective ways to support Safe Work Practices is to perform a comprehensive Subsurface Utility Investigation on Quality Level B (also known as QLB) and then follow it up with a Quality Level A investigation.

-Applied Geophysical methods are suitable to conduct QLB investigations with.
-They are part of the noninvasive investigations that are suitable for mapping out unknown underground utilities and/or obstructions whether they are vertical or linear.
+Applied Geophysical methods are suitable for conducting QLB investigations.
+They are part of the noninvasive investigations that are ideal for mapping out unknown underground utilities and/or obstructions, whether they are vertical or linear.

-As a result of a comprehensive Subsurface Utility Investigation all locatable known and unknown utilities are mapped out in a transferable and portable file form for further use of planning.
+As a result of a comprehensive Subsurface Utility Investigation, all locatable known and unknown utilities are mapped out in a transferable and portable file format for further use in planning.

 Actual work site.